Eman-Tedias/Udacity_movie_rental/README.md

   To load the database, I used PostgreSQL and saved the filtered files in CSV format.
 I used the Python "matplotlib" library to generate visualization graphs from the CSV files read into Pandas dataframes.
 Along with the graphs, I included a brief storytelling of my proposal.

 You can access the code in the file "Project_eman.ipynb" inside the repository and the graphics/proposal in the "UMR_Project" PDF file.
-Also, you can access eveything through the Google Colab link: https://colab.research.google.com/drive/1w9q7arMpzS65nwvxZv1XY9w3oNfS4f0f?usp=sharing
+Also, you can access eveything through the following Google Colab link:
+#
+https://colab.research.google.com/drive/1w9q7arMpzS65nwvxZv1XY9w3oNfS4f0f?usp=sharing

 # Interactive Dashboard